intershop/intershop-pwa/docs/guides/migrations.md

 ## 3.3 to 4.0

 The Intershop PWA now uses Node.js 18.15.0 LTS with the corresponding npm version 9.5.0 and the `"lockfileVersion": 3,`.
-To migrate to this version, it is advised to delete the locale `package-lock.json` beforehand.
+For migrating the `package-lock.json` it is always advised to use the `package-lock.json` from the Intershop PWA and then run `npm install` to update it with the additional custom dependencies from the customer project's `package.json`.

 The project was updated to work with Angular 15.
 This includes the removal of the Browserslist configuration and an updated TypeScript compiler `target` and `lib` to `ES2022` (for browser support requirements that differ from the Angular 15 standard configuration see the [configuring browser compatibility](https://angular.io/guide/build#configuring-browser-compatibility) guide and the [TypeScript configuration](https://angular.io/guide/typescript-configuration) reference).